noahehall/theBookOfNoah/0current/apitech.md

     - 503 service unavailable:
     - 504 gateway timeout:
     - 505 http version not supported:

+## mime types
+  - media type: a standard that indicates the nature and format of a document, file, or assortment of bytes
+    - browsers use the MIME type, not the file extension to detemrine how to aprocess a url
+    - is set in the `content-type  header
+  - TYPE/SUBTYPE;param=value
+    - type: the general category into which the datt aype falls, e.g. video or text
+    - subtype: the exact kind of dat aof the specified type the MIME represents e.g. text/plain|html|calendar
+    - param: provide additional details, e.g. `charset=utf8`

 ## headers
   - header: field of an http request/response that provides additional context and metadata about the request/response